PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/setUserMail().rst

 Examples
 --------

-To set and user's email address and send it to Audience Manager with a screen view:
+To set a user's email address and send it to Audience Manager with a screen view:

 .. tabs::